supsm/MCPPPP/README.md

 # MCPatcherPatcher++
 A resource pack converter from Optifine format to newer and alternative formats.
 This project uses C++ as the language.
-This might seem odd in the Minecraft community, but allows using 25MB of RAM, where other tools use excessive amounts of resources for no reason (MCPP uses 50 MB idle)
+This might seem odd in the Minecraft community, but allows using 25MB of RAM, where other tools use excessive amounts of resources for no reason (MCPP uses 50 MB idle).
+Note that RAM usage varies depending on what is being converted, FSB usually will use more.

 [Discord](https://discord.gg/waXJDswsaR)